-- Electricity will seek all paths to ground, including, but not limited to:
+- Electricity will seek all paths to the ground, including, but not limited to:

 - Your body

 - Trees

 - Water

-- · Metal objects and structures
+- Metal objects and structures

 - · Long or tall equipment

-- Even low-voltage electric shock can be fatal.
+- Even low-voltage electrical shock can be fatal.

-- Standard-issue protective gear DOES NOT insulate you against electric shock.
+- Standard-issue protective gear DOES NOT insulate you against electrical shock.

-- Electric shock and burn injuries may include internal tissue damage that is not immediately apparent.
+- Electrical shock and burn injuries may include internal tissue damage that is not immediately apparent.
 Make sure victims receive thorough medical attention.